dysquard/pgpa/README.md

 	- For users downloaded `.exe`(`Activator.zip` for Mac) file.
 Double click the `.exe` file to UNZIP.
 	- For users downloaded `.rar`file, right click to find `Extract` or `Unzip` option to UNZIP.

+For Windows users, if it always prompt `phone not found`, you should **install the corresponding USB Driver** of your phone on your PC from your phone's official website.

 <p align="center">
     <img src="https://raw.githubusercontent.com/dysquard/pgpa/master/5.png"  width="1000"/>
 </p>

 - Then double click the `Activate.bat`(`Activate.command` for Mac) file to activate your phone.